 - complete a World Language and Cultural Exploration course.

 In courses approved for the World Language and Cultural Exploration GE area, students explore topics and issues through the lens of a world language (other than English) and/or culture, or multiple world languages and/or cultures.
-These courses help students expand their knowledge of language systems and structure and/or the role of language in social interactions, cultural environments, and identity formation.
+These courses help students expand their knowledge of language systems and structure, as well as the role of language in social interactions, cultural environments, and identity formation.
 The World Language and Cultural Exploration course may be taken at any time: before, concurrently, or after taking the three levels of world language coursework.
-The World Language and Cultural Exploration course may be taken in an area related to the world languages coursework or in a different area.
+The World Language and Cultural Exploration course may be taken in an area related to the world language coursework or in a different area.
 Suitable work may include a study abroad or experiential learning course.
-A minimum of 3 s.h. is required in this area.
+A minimum of 3 s.h. is required in this area for students who choose this pathway.

 Second Level of Two Languages

-The second level of two language pathways requires students to complete second-level coursework in each of two different world languages in high school or college.
+The second level of two languages pathway requires students to complete second-level coursework in each of two different world languages in high school or college.

 Course Information

-World language courses for the third level plus a World Language and Cultural Exploration course pathway or second level of two languages pathway may include any combination of high school and college-level coursework, including transfer courses.
+World language courses for the third level plus a World Language and Cultural Exploration course pathway or the second level of two languages pathway may include any combination of high school and college-level coursework, including transfer courses.

 Transfer students who have not sent an official high school transcript to UI Admissions must do so if they want to use high school courses to satisfy any portion of the GE CLAS Core World Languages requirement.